tzeweiwee/ads-checkout-react/Notes For GDP.md

 **Savings**: This may be unnecessary but if I'm the client, I would find knowing how much I save when I apply the the deals or discounts extremely helpful.
 Savings shown in the summary table and when the priviledged clients apply deals or discounts to their desired products.

 ## Setting up pricing rules
-There is only 2 types of rules.
+There are 2 types of rules.
 One is a deal, the other is a discount.
 In PricingRules.js,
 ```
 setDeal(client, product, minStock, offerStock)